SolutionGuidance/psm/INSTALL.md

 to have Jenkins mark the results of its builds in GitHub.
 The token should have the `repo:status`, `admin:repo_hook`, and `repo_deployment` permission scopes.

+### Continuous Integration

+We have configured Jenkins to do several things on new pull requests:

+- build the project
+- build the docs
+- run the unit tests
+- run the integration tests
+- check the code style against our style guide

 Each task is a freestyle project, triggered by the GitHub pull request plugin.

 - build: runs the `cms-portal-services:build` gradle target
-- docs: runs the following gradle targets:
+- docs: runs the following gradle targets, and collect Javadocs:
   - `cms-web:apiDocs`
   - `userhelp:epub`
   - `userhelp:html`